-There are 247.5 practice experience hours working with a mentor in the MS Capstone course in each degree program (Nursing Leadership and Administration of Health Care Systems, Nursing Education, and Nursing Informatics).
-Additionally, students in the MS in Nursing Education program complete an additional 63 practice experience hours in Virtual Clinical Simulations in NUR 506 (Advanced Pharmacology) and NUR 507 (Advanced Physical Assessment).
+During the practice experience, students work with a mentor in the MS Capstone course in each degree program (Nursing Leadership and Administration of Health Care Systems, Nursing Education, and Nursing Informatics).
+Additionally, students in the MS in Nursing Education program complete practice experience hours in Virtual Clinical Simulations in NUR 506 Advanced Pharmacology and NUR 507 Advanced Physical Assessment.